Australia and Brunei

 - Special diets for gluten-intolerant passengers

-New security measures on the carriage of liquids, gels, aerosols and the like in hand baggage on board scheduled, non-scheduled and private flights both domestic and international from Thailand will be implemented as of 1st June 2007.
+Security measures on the carriage of liquids, aerosols, and gels (LAGs) in hand baggage on board scheduled, non-scheduled, and private flights both domestic and international from Thailand are in place.

 The new regulations are as follows:

-- All liquids, gels, aerosols and the like must be carried in containers with a capacity not greater than 100 millilitres each (or equivalent in other volumetric measurements).
-Liquids etc. carried in containers with a capacity of more than 100 millilitres will not be accepted, even if the container is only partially filled.
+- LAGs items must be carried in containers with a capacity no greater than 100 ml each (or its equivalent in other volumetric measurements).
+LAGs carried in containers with a capacity of more than 100 ml will not be accepted, even if the container is only partially filled.

-- Containers must be placed in a transparent re-sealable plastic bag with a maximum capacity not exceeding 1 litre.
+- Containers must be placed in a transparent re-sealable plastic bag with a maximum capacity no greater than 1 litre.
 The containers must fit comfortably within the transparent plastic bag, which must be completely closed.

 - The transparent plastic bag is to be presented for screening at the security screening point by separating it from other hand baggage such as coats and laptop computers.